NiklasTiede/CheatSheet-Linux/README.md

 tee -a     # append
 python myscript.py | tee ~/myscript_output.txt & #
 python myscript.py | tee ~/myscript_output.txt > /dev/null & # if dont want tee to write to stdout -> write it to dev/null !
 ```

 ## Cron Jobs

+If you want to execute certain script repeatedly, then doing cron jobs is your friend.

 ```bash